awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_TABLE.md

 # DROP TABLE<a name="r_DROP_TABLE"></a>

 Removes a table from a database\.
-Only the owner of the table, the schema owner, a superuser, or a user or group assigned the DROP privilege can drop a table\.

 If you are trying to empty a table of rows, without removing the table, use the DELETE or TRUNCATE command\.